bdamon/MuscleUS_Toolbox/README.md

  * The angle at which the maximum convolution of the wavelet with the image is taken as the fascicle orientation.
  * The angles are averaged across grid squares of user-defined dimensions.

 The function returns an image at the original resolution, a masked image at the original resolution, a gridded image of angles, a masked image with the components of unit vectors indicating the fascicle orientations, and images for QA purposes.
-The current version of the code (v.
-1.0.0) is available [here](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Matlab-Functions/bmode2angle_us.m) and a detailed help file is available [here](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-bmode2angle_us.md).
+The current version of [<i>bmode2angle_us</i>](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Matlab-Functions/bmode2angle_us.m) is 1.0.0, with a detailed help file available [here](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-bmode2angle_us.md).

 ### D. Generate the fiber tracts using the function <i>fiber_track_us</i>
 Fiber tracts are propagated from the seed points by following the direction indicated by the second eigenvector of the image intensity gradient's Hessian matrix.
 The function <i>fiber_track_us</i> is used to perform this integration.
 The major output of this function is a matrix containing the {row, column, slice} coordinates of each point along each fiber tract.
 Follow [this link](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-fiber_track_us.md) for detailed help on this function.